solo-io/supergloo/docs/content/guides/wasm_extension.md

 In this guide we will enable a Wasm filter for use by an Envoy proxy.
 The filter will add a custom header to the response from the reviews service in the bookinfo application.
 To do this, we will walk through the following steps:

 1. Prepare the Envoy sidecar to fetch Wasm filters
-1. Ensure the Enterprise Networking feature is enabled
+1. Ensure the Enterprise Extender feature is enabled
-1. Ensure the Enterprise agent is installed
+1. Ensure the Wasm agent is installed
 1. Deploy the Wasm filter and validate

 ## Before you begin